BobZhang6088/polling_FHE/README.md

 #### 1. Install Docker

-To run this project, firs please make sure Docker is installed.
+To run this project, firs please make sure Docker is installed and running.

 #### 2. Build and Run